mttcohack/MTTCohackMonitor/README.md

 ## Overview

-This challenge based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
+This challenge-based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
-During the mini Open Hack you will be working with Azure Monitor, Log Analytics and for the optional part with Azure arc.
+During the mini-Open Hack you will be working with Azure Monitor, Log Analytics and for the optional part with Azure arc.

 ## Goals

-1. Build attendees technical skills on Monitoring workloads in Azure
+1. Build attendee's technical skills on Monitoring workloads in Azure
 2. Understand what Monitoring Tools are available in Azure and how to implement them.

 ## Provided Setup

 Attendees will get access to an Azure Subscription where a prebuild deployment is ready.
-This includes some a VM, a Storage Account, a Log Analytics Workspace and some networking resources.
+This includes some a VM, a Storage Account, a Log Analytics Workspace, and some networking resources.

 ## Useful References